Cymbalaria muralis: Description

 Cymbalaria muralis has small flowers that strongly resemble those of a snapdragon.
 They have sepals at the base of the flower that have lobes 1.5–3 mm long and are sharply pointed.
 The petals form a closed tube 3–5 mm long.
 The lower lip of the flower expanded upwards to block the tube of the flower similarly to the well known snapdragon flowers (palate inflated).
 The two cushion shaped parts of the lip under the mouth have yellow spots.
 The lower lobes of the flower are spreading while the upper ones stand up, with rounded ends and 2–3 mm long.
 The majority of the flower is lilac with a yellow throat with darker lines on the upper lobes.
 Rarely the flowers may be all or nearly all white.
-At the rear of the flower there is a short spur about ⅓ the total length of the flower.
+At the rear of the flower there is a short spur about a third of the total length of the flower.

 Flowering is dependent on local conditions.
 In Britain it may flower from May until the end of November, while in Eastern Europe it does so from June to July with seeds in September.
 In North America it may flower from May to October.
 In New Zealand it flowers all year long, from January to December.

 The flowers are pollinated by bees, but are also self-compatible.
 Once a flower is fertilized it forms a globular capsule 3–5 mm in diameter.
 Each of the capsules has two openings, each with three valves.
 The seeds are quite small, just 0.5–1 mm with a crescent shape covered in minute warty bumps.
 This plant has an unusual method for planting its own seeds.
 The flower stalk is initially positively phototropic and moves towards the light.
 After fertilisation, it becomes negatively phototropic ("scototropic") and moves away from the light.
 This results in seed capsules being pushed into dark crevices of rock walls, where it is more likely to germinate.